 This is the second of three newsletters presenting methods of working with dementia residents in a potentially more productive manner.

 As stated in our earlier newsletter on this subject: Certain parts of our brain protect us by responding immediately to dangers without thinking.
 Other parts of the brain evaluate the danger and then we decide on a course of conduct.
-With dementia residents, the evaluation part of the brain does not commonly work well, and they are just left with the immediate response without thinking.
+With dementia participants and residents, the evaluation part of the brain does not commonly work well, and they are just left with the immediate response without thinking.

 Here are 6 additional methods: